schibsted/spid-tech-docs/resources/articles/mobile/reviews.md

 ### Terms and conditions

-Terms and conditions must be accessible to the user from the login page.
+Terms and conditions must be accessible to the user from the login page, the terms are fetched from the [terms](/endpoints/GET/terms/) endpoint.
 The user does not have to accept the terms by using a modal dialog, but they have to be available so the user can easily read through them at login.

 ### Logo